daemon3000/InputManager/README.md

 ## Getting Started ##
 ### Setup ###
 1. Open the InputManager project, export the folder named "InputManager" as a unitypackage and import it in your project.
 You don't need to export the "Examples" folder if you don't want to.
 2. Unzip "InputManager.zip" and replace "YourProject/ProjectSettings/InputManager.asset".
+You can also do it from the *File* menu of the *Advanced Editor*.
 3. Create a new game object and add the "InputManager" component.
-4. In the *Inspector* press the *Advanced Editor* button which will open a new window where you can configure the axes.
+4. In the *Inspector* press the *Advanced Editor* button which will open a new window where you can configure the axes(although you can do it in the *Inspector* as well, I recommend the *Advanced Editor* because it has more options).
 5. If this isn't a new project open it in MonoDevelop(or any IDE you use) and replace all calls to the *Input* class with calls to the *InputManager* class. *InputManager* provides the same public methods and variables so it should be as simple as doing a *Find and Replace*.

 ### Advanced Editor ###